razor-x/deck.js-material/README.md

 ### Guard

-Guard will watch the sass files under `src` and complile on changes.
+Guard will watch the sass files under `src` and compile on changes.
 Just run `guard`.

 ## Contributing